Cloud Computing Central

 IBM SmartCloud Application Services are compatible with the newly announced IBM PureSystems family.
 For example, through SmartCloud Application Services clients can rapidly design, develop, and test their dynamic applications on IBM's public cloud and deploy those same application patterns on a private cloud built with PureApplication Systems, or vice versa.

 IBM SmartCloud Application Services is now in pilot and accepting new client who want to get ready to accelerate their cloud initiatives.
 Clients won’t pay for SCAS services during the pilot, but will only be charged for the underlying *SmartCloud Enterprise infrastructure used by the services (that’s because SCAS runs on top of IBM’s Infrastructure as a Service offering, SmartCloud Enterprise, or SCE).
 Existing SCE customers can get up and running on the pilot quickly and start realizing the benefits of PaaS right away.

-and click the button on the right titled, “Get a jump on the competition with the SmartCloud Application Services pilot program.”
+To be considered for the program, new or existing SCE customers should IBM SmartCloud Application Services web site and click the button on the right titled, “Get a jump on the competition with the SmartCloud Application Services pilot program.”